-Additive manufacturing will drive the next aerospace technology revolution28 January 2014
+Additive manufacturing will drive the next aerospace technology revolution

 The race is on and the aerospace sector is leading the way as more aerospace companies wake up to the potential of additive manufacturing of lighter, cheaper engine parts, produced with minimum waste, using techniques spawned from the 3D printing revolution.
 Lynn Gambill Chief Engineer, Manufacturing Engineering and Global Services at Pratt & Whitney explains.